-Sign-in/Sign-out Procedures
+Sign-In / Sign-Out Procedures

-- Students entering or leaving the building at times other than arrival or dismissal will use the main entrance. - Visitors who arrive to pick up their child must remain in their vehicle or enter through the main entrance and go directly to the office. - All sign-in/sign-out tracking will be handled by office staff to reduce the sharing of pens and paper. - Hand sanitizer will be available at all entries. - Any supplies used by more than one person must be disinfected after each use.
+- Students entering or leaving the building at times other than arrival or dismissal will use the main building entrance. - Arrivals will be greeted at the door by a staff member to reduce office traffic. - All sign-in/sign-out tracking will be handled by office staff to reduce sharing of pen/paper. - Hand sanitizer dispensers will be located near all entry doors and high traffic areas.